worldofmarcus/project-portfolio-2/README.md

 ### WAVE

 [WAVE](https://wave.webaim.org/) was used to check accessibility.
 0 errors and 1 alerts was found.
-The alert was connected to the page lacks a h1 (which is not a problem because the game has a headline image).
+The alert was connected to page lacking a h1 (which is not a problem because the game has a headline image).

 ![WAVE Result](readme/assets/images/wave_result.png)

 [Back to top](<#table-of-content>)

 ### Lighthouse
 [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome Developer Tools was used to test the application within the areas of *Performance*, *Accessibility*, *Best Practices* and *SEO*.
 The testing showed that the *Accessability*, *Best Practices* and *SEO* was 100%.
 The Performance fluctuated between 75 and 90.
 To handle this I first compressed the *.png files and then also converted them to *.webp.
-After that i managed to squeeze the performance up to 88.
-I think the performance also ias affected by the external scripts (connected to i.e. Bootstrap).
+After that I managed to squeeze the performance up to 88.
+I think the performance also is affected by the external scripts (connected to i.e. Bootstrap).

 ![Lighthouse Form Confirmation Page Result](readme/assets/images/lighthouse_result.png)

 [Back to top](<#table-of-content>)

 ### Peer Review
 Additional testing of the application was conducted by people outside of the software development field.
 Some spelling and grammar errors were found and corrected.
-No issues connected to gaming experiences and visual design was reported.
+No issues connected to gaming experience and visual design was reported.

 ## Known bugs